-Analysis | Sean Hannity’s texts, and the duplicity they reinforce
+Analysis | Sean Hannity’s texts and the duplicity they reinforce

 “So we may only have 180 precious minutes tomorrow to make our case that there was real voter fraud, a case the media says we can’t possibly make,” Gaetz said.

-It’s not clear exactly what Hannity was “very worried” about — Trump’s plot blowing up, the prospect of violence, resignations, or anything else — but he certainly had a forum to discuss that and did not.
+It’s not clear exactly what Hannity was “very worried” about — Trump’s plot blowing up, the prospect of violence, resignations or anything else — but he certainly had a forum to discuss that and did not.

 Pence was mentioned only infrequently on Hannity’s show moving forward.
 By Jan.
 11, Hannity delved into the issue a little more.
 Hannity condemned the Capitol rioters who called for Pence’s hanging, but he layered it with suggestions that maybe Pence could legally have helped overturn the election.